kylenaaa/SQL-Portfolio/README.md

 ![QuickDBD - Coffee Park](https://github.com/kylenaaa/SQL-Portfolio/assets/109061484/4703f4b6-2b24-4d1f-aa42-46edb7128fd3)

-QuickDBD was used to create the relatinal databases.
+QuickDBD was used to create the relational databases.
 Tableau was used to allow the owner to monitor business performance in dashboards.